bmxam/PetscWrap.jl/README.md

 Conventions to be applied in future versions ("fancy" stuff is not concerned):

-- all PETSc types should have the exact same name in Julia
+- all PETSc types should have the exact same name in Julia;
-- all PETSc functions should have the exact same name in julia, but without the type prefix, and with a lower case for the first letter. `VecSetValues` becomes `setValues`;
+- all PETSc functions should have the exact same name in julia, but without the type as a prefix, and with a lower case for the first letter. `VecSetValues` becomes `setValues`;
-- all PETSc functions must have the same number of arguments and the same names in julia, except for out-of-place arguments.
+- all PETSc functions must have the same number of arguments and, if possible the same names in julia, except for out-of-place arguments.
 - functions arguments must all be typed.
 Additional functions, without type or with fewer args, can be defined if the original version is present.

 ## PETSc compat.